 Occupying a building on the East River, the main exhibit projected images and animated versions of Van Gough paintings onto the walls and columns of the building’s large windowless rooms.
 The art projections were accompanied by classical music.
 It was trippy, surreal, and best enjoyed after consumption.

 “It’s bigger than Van Gogh or Happy Munkey.
-It’s big for the cannabis industry.
+(The party) it’s big for the cannabis industry.
 It’s big for the art industry and big for the hospitality scene in New York City because cannabis is going mainstream,” Happy Munkey CEO Vladimir Bautista said.
 “This is just the first example of it.
 Cannabis is going to be a regular part of society.”

 “We’re just one of the first to do it,” he added.

 “Part of our mission is to destigmatize cannabis.
-People think that cannabis is either hood or hippie, and there’s doctors here, there’s lawyers here, and there’s super NFL players here,” Bautista said.
+People think that cannabis is either hood or hippie.
+There’s doctors here, there’s lawyers here, and there’s super NFL players here,” Bautista said.
 “People don’t agree on much in this world and country, but cannabis is one thing people agree on it, and it brings people together.”

 He noted the party came about when the Van Gogh installation contacted him through mutual friends.